Top 10 Best Candy Stores in the US

 Chutters, New Hampshire:

-A mainstay of Littleton’s Main Street since the 1800s, Chutters is home to a staggering 112-foot-long candy counter, which is the longest of its kind in the world.
+Chutters has been a mainstay of Littleton’s Main Street since the 1800s, home to a staggering 112-foot-long candy counter, the longest of its kind in the world.
 P

-opulated with over 500 different kinds of treats, this New Hampshire institution is also famous for its fudge (prepared in-house) and homemade chocolates.
-The jelly beans are also a huge hit with the customers.
+Populated with over 500 different treats, this New Hampshire institution is also famous for its fudge (prepared in-house) and homemade chocolates.
+The jelly beans are also a huge hit with customers.

-It has another branch in Lincoln, along with two seasonal branches in Bretton Woods and Loon Mountain.
+It has another branch in Lincoln and two seasonal branches in Bretton Woods and Loon Mountain.

 Big Top Candy Shop, Texas:

-its prime attraction is a fully-functioning, classic soda fountain stocked with favorites such as egg creams, malts, and ice cream floats.
+Its prime attraction is a fully-functioning, classic soda fountain with favorites like egg creams, malts, and ice cream floats.

 Ye Olde Pepper Companie, Massachusetts: